-A training programme will be rolled out across Europe for civil society organisations in 2017, providing them with the skills needed to design and implement an effective, convincing and credible online campaign, and to ensure it reaches the target audience.
-See the calendar of training workshops.
+A training programme was rolled out across Europe for civil society organisations in 2017, providing participants with the skills needed to design and implement an effective, convincing and credible online campaign, and to ensure it reaches the target audience.
+The training material is available online.

 If you are a civil society organisation of some kind that has the potential to provide a credible voice for counter or alternative narrative campaigns, the Civil Society Empowerment Programme is for you.
 You might be a teacher, a youth or community worker, or work for an inter-faith or neighbourhood project, or maybe you work for a charity of NGO.
 You need to have a track record in delivering counter or alternative narratives, but not necessarily online.

 We would also like to hear from marketing and communications experts as well as creative companies.

 See the information on training for details of how to register.

 CSEP is coordinated by the RAN Centre of Excellence, which is funded by the European Commission’s Directorate-General for Migration and Home Affairs.
 The programme also brings together the European Strategic Communications Network and internet industry partners. ( )